LOOP Barcelona: History

-The sixth edition, LOOP'08, opened its doors from 6–18 May 2008.
-The LOOP Festival showed the works of more than 800 artists in 142 spaces across the city.
-The program LOOP Diverse, which was created the previous year with the objective of exploring the possibilities of video art as a vehicle of intercultural dialog, was stimulated on the occasion of the European Year of Intercultural Dialogue 2008.
-During this edition the 16 principal collectives of Barcelona’s residential immigrants were involved, and works from their countries of origin has been shown in 37 establishments.
+The sixth edition, Loop'08, opened its doors from 6–18 May 2008.
+The Loop Festival showed the works of more than 800 artists in 142 spaces across the city.
+The program Loop Diverse, which was created the previous year with the objective of exploring the possibilities of video art as a vehicle of intercultural dialog, was stimulated on the occasion of the European Year of Intercultural Dialogue 2008.
+During this edition the 16 principal collectives of Barcelona's residential immigrants were involved, and works from their countries of origin has been shown in 37 establishments.
 The program was closed by a round table in the CCCB with the artists Hannah Collins and M. Rosa Jijón.
-The LOOP Fair occupied 44 rooms in the Hotel Catalonia Ramblas, where 44 proposals from participating galleries were exhibited.
+Loop Fair occupied 44 rooms in the Hotel Catalonia Ramblas, where 44 proposals from participating galleries were exhibited.